Idiom Understanding as a Tool to Measure the Dialect Gap: QFrCoRE, QFrCoRT and MFrCoE

+Following \citet{sorensen2025danish} and \citet{coms2022miqa}, we opted to create a multiple-choice idiom understanding evaluation.
 For each idiom, nine distractors (false definitions) are generated using a state-of-the-art (SOTA) LLM, \texttt{GPT-4o-mini} with default parameters.
-The prompt we use is designed to generate distractors that are semantically plausible but incorrect.
+As shown in \autoref{fig:gen_prompt}, the prompts we use are designed to generate distractors that are semantically plausible but incorrect.
 This ensures that picking the correct answer requires an understanding of the idiom rather than superficial keyword matching.
-Furthermore, we validate that the distractors are sufficiently different from the correct definition to be unambiguously wrong answers.
-We compare each distractor to the correct definition using a weighted average of BLEU (weighted at 0.353) \citep{papineni2002bleu}, ROUGE (0.176) \citep{lin-2004-rouge} and BERTScore (0.47) \citep{zhang2019bertscore}.
+Furthermore, we validate that the distractors are sufficiently different from the correct definition to be unambiguously incorrect, first automatically using similarity metrics, and then through manual review.
+First, we compare each distractor to the correct definition using a weighted average of BERTScore \citep{zhang2019bertscore}, ROUGE \citep{lin-2004-rouge} and BLEU \citep{Papineni02bleu:a} using respective weights of 0.470, 0.176 and 0.353.
+Weights have been selected through trial and error, yielding relevant distractors that are neither too similar nor too irrelevant.
 A distractor that yields a score higher than a threshold of 0.45 is considered too similar to the true definition and is rejected.
+The threshold value has been selected through trial and error.
 This triggers a new generation, but using \texttt{GPT-4.1} instead of \texttt{GPT-4o-mini}.
 In addition, each iteration with rejected distractors increases the generation temperature by 0.1, up to a maximum of 1.6.
-Finally, the true definition is randomly positioned within the set of distractors, so that each of the 10 answers has a roughly equal probability of being the correct one.
+We present in \autoref{tab:examples} translated examples, their metrics for accepted and rejected distractors, distractors with our algorithm's maximum temperature, and the reasons for acceptance or rejection.
+Second, we manually validate that the final distractors are sufficiently related and relevant.
+Finally, the true definition is randomly positioned among the distractors, so that each of the 10 answers has roughly equal probability of being the correct one.